amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 On the second night, an Oni hunts whoever is keeping watch.
 It's beady eyes watch from the dark.

 Around mid-afternoon on the third day of travel, the party reaches the area that is indicated by Ysaldan's map.

+The area is a small clearing